cozygene/glint/docs/source/imputation.rst

 	python glint.py --impute --snp genotypes.snp --geno genotypes.geno --ind genotypes.ind

-will generate glint files with imputed methylation data for a group of methylation sites, based on the *.snp*, *.geno* and *.ind* EIGENSTRAT files of the genotype data.
+will generate GLINT files with imputed methylation data for a group of methylation sites, based on the *.snp*, *.geno* and *.ind* EIGENSTRAT files of the genotype data.

-.. note:: --impute will automatically generate glint files with the imputed methylation levels, therefore there is no need to add the --gsave argument.
+.. note:: --impute will automatically generate GLINT files with the imputed methylation levels, therefore there is no need to add the --gsave argument.

+.. note:: Polymorphic CpGs according to Chen et al. [2]_ are not imputed.

 .. note:: Use `--out`_ in order to change the default output name.